 Other class members can get involved by taking part in team activities such as:

-serving as an alternate team member in case of team member absence on the day of the competition.
+- serving as an alternate team member in case a team member is unavailable on the day of the competition.

 How many competition dates are there?